Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 There are other weight loss medications

-Alongside Wegovy, there are currently two other weight loss medications licensed and approved for weight loss on the NHS:
+Alongside Wegovy, there are currently three other weight loss medications licensed and approved for weight loss on the NHS:

 • Orlistat, which has the brand name Xenical.
 This is a tablet that you swallow.